Packers net a pair of third period goals to slide past Spartans - Austin Daily Herald

 Packers net a pair of third period goals to slide past Spartans

-It’s not always how you start, it’s how you finish.
+It’s not always how you start, but how you finish.
 The Packer girls hockey team proved that saying as they erased a 2-0 first period deficit to beat Rochester Mayo 3-2 in Riverside Arena Thursday night.

 As usual, it was Austin junior Kate Holtz who made the biggest play of the night for the Packers (3-0 overall, 3-0 Big Nine), who have now won three in a row.